techmahedy/zunoo/README.md

 ## Request

-Request is most important thing when we work in a web application.
+Request is a most important thing when we work on a web application.
 We can use Request in this application like

 ```php
 <?php